ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 According to MBC 1993-2008 records, Peck’s Skipper flies from the third week in May through the end of October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 Two broods are quite evident in the data.

 Peck’s Skipper is reported by most sources to have two broods in Massachusetts, and the MBC flight chart indicates two maxima, roughly May-June, and August, with sightings tapering off in September and October.
-Still, the question of broods needs to be more fully investigated, since a partial third brood in September-October has been reported in both North Carolina and in the New York City area (Cech 2005, and sources therein).
+Still, the question of broods needs to be more fully investigated, since a partial third brood in September-October has been reported in both North Carolina and in the New York City area (Cech 2005 and sources therein).
 One response to climate warming in Massachusetts could be initiation of a partial third brood.

 Outlook

 Peck’s does not have a southeastern coastal range, which should alert us to the possibility of some adverse effects from climate warming (Table 6 ).
 However, a small range contraction northward would probably not affect Massachusetts much.
 Peck’s may already have expanded northward into northern Maine within the last 30 years.
 In addition, Peck’s is adaptable as to host plant, habitat, and broods.
 It already has two broods, and has remained very common here for over a century.
 A partial third brood should be watched for.
-Its NatureServe status in Massachusetts and surrounding states is S5, or secure.
+This skipper's NatureServe status in Massachusetts and surrounding states is S5, or secure.

-© Sharon Stichter 2011, 2012
+© Sharon Stichter 2011, 2012, 2013, 2014

-page updated 9-9-2012
+page updated 8/17-2014

 literature cited